wp-plugins/memberpress-addon-for-wp-courseware/readme.txt

 2. This is the actual configuration screen where you can select courses that will be associated with a particular membership level

 == Changelog ==

+= 1.1 =
+* New: Added the ability to retroactively enroll students to a course when adding a new course to an existing product
+* New: Now hooking into "mepr-subscr-store" to enroll students into courses

 = 1.0 =
 * Initial release